silastittes/shiny_popgen/README.md

   * diploid_selection_app.R
     * Produces three plot types, average fitness versus allele frequency, change in allele frequency versus allele frequency, and allele frequency over discrete generations.
   * dipoloid_finite_app.R.
     * Traces allele frequencies over discrete generations, where relative fitness of genotypes varies.
 Like diploid_selection_app.R, but with finite population size.
 Provides the option to download data, which could be useful for answering questions about fixation probabilities.
+  * linked_selection_app.R
+    * Compares the effects of background and linked selection on genetic diversity as a function of recombination rate.
+Based on Chapter 9 of Graham Coop's excellent [popgen-notes](https://github.com/cooplab/popgen-notes).

 * STRUCTURE
   * structure.R